Last Updated on June 25, 2021 by JaimeSays

 - No weekend in Northern Michigan would be complete without hunting for Petoskey Stones!
 These rocks are made of the fossils of prehistoric coral.
 They are the remnants of a glacier period about 350 million years ago, prior to the establishment of the Great Lakes.
 The best place to look for them is along the shores of Lake Michigan, and remember, you must get raw stones wet in order to see their patternation.

 If you are lucky enough to spend a third day in town, I would suggest partaking in one of the outdoor activities that you may have missed out on.
 This may be boating, hiking, or biking, but whatever it is, it will be a simply delightful way to round out a weekend in Northern Michigan.
+As a bonus, I’d certainly consider stopping off in Holland, Michigan on your way back to Illinois.
+There are some of the most beautiful nurseries to help make your beginning gardener dreams come true.

 - Cocktails and Mocktails I’ve been Making at Home - April 6, 2021